Firm of the Year

 rather like working in an iPod

 ”, grumbled one assistant).
-And on 1 November 2011, merged with fellow middle-ranking insurance firm Davis Arnold Cooper to become DAC Beachcroft (sadly not ABCD as RollOnFriday had hoped).
-But it seems there's still a long way to go before it can catch up with its rivals.
+And in 2011, merged with fellow middle-ranking insurance firm Davis Arnold Cooper to become DAC Beachcroft (sadly not ABCD as RollOnFriday had hoped).

 Salaries are going down rather than up